 Trials were arranged into four blocks, with each block containing an equal distribution of q and p responses.
 Following the design of Huff et al. (2015), participants first completed two pure blocks (CV and OE) before completing two switch blocks (alternating runs and random sequencing).
 Participants initially completed a set of 10 practice trials which corresponded to the first pure block’s task (CV or OE) and received verbal feedback on their performance.
 Following completion of the practice phase, participants immediately began the first pure block.
 Pure blocks each contained 96 trials and focused exclusively on one of the two tasks, with one block containing the CV task and the other the OE task.
 Following completion of the first pure block, participants completed a second set of practice trials (corresponding to the task in the second pure block) before completing the second pure block.

 Immediately following completion of the two pure blocks, participants began the two switch blocks.
-In the switch blocks, the task change occurred at the trial level rather than the block level.
-For each trial, participants were prompted with the word “letter” or “number”, which corresponded to the CV or OE task, respectively.
-This prompt was located directly above the stimulus pair and was displayed concurrently with the stimulus.
-Participants were informed that the prompt could potentially change following each key press.
+In the switch blocks, the task change occurred at the trial level rather than at the block level.
+For each trial, participants were cued with the word “letter” or “number”, which corresponded to the CV or OE task, respectively.
+This task-cue was located directly above the stimulus pair and was displayed concurrently with the stimulus.
+Participants were informed that the cue could potentially change following each key press, however, they received no prior instructions regarding the specific sequence for each switch block.
 To practice the switching task and become familiar with the prompts, participants first completed a set of ten practice switch trials.
 Following this practice session, participants immediately began the first switch block.
 Trials within switch blocks were arranged such that they were presented either with an alternating-runs pattern (e.g., CV, CV, OE, OE, CV, CV, etc.; see Huff et al., 2015) or presented using a random sequence (e.g., CV, OE, OE, OE, CV, OE, etc.).
 Each switch block contained 120 trials, which consisted of 59 switch trials (i.e., a CV trial followed by an OE trial) and 61 nonswitch trials (i.e., two consecutive OE trials).
 Like pure blocks, each switch block corresponded to one of these two presentation modes (alternating runs or random).
 Thus, participants completed one pure CV block, one pure OE block, one alternating run switch block, and one random presentation switch block.
 Block presentation was randomized across participants; however, blocks were always ordered such that participants completed the two pure blocks before completing the two switch blocks (Huff et al., 2015; Minear & Shah, 2008).

 Across blocks, participants were instructed to respond to each trial as quickly as possible without compromising accuracy (Figure 1 illustrates the time course of each trial).
 Participants were instructed to place their index fingers on the two keys throughout the duration of the trials to ensure accurate response latencies.
 The task was presented to participants on a laptop running E-Prime 3.0 software (Psychology Software Tools, 2016), and all participants were tested individually in a laboratory setting with an experimenter present.
 The total experiment took approximately 20 minutes to complete.